 Like any medication, Suboxone does have some side effects.
-Individuals may develop constipation, nausea, back pain or insomnia.
-They may have a runny nose, chills, a fever or pain during urination.
-In extreme cases, the individual may have blurred vision, breathing problems, confusion or dizziness.
+Individuals may develop constipation, nausea, back pain, or insomnia.
+They may have a runny nose, chills, a fever, or pain during urination.
+In extreme cases, the individual may have blurred vision, breathing problems, confusion, or dizziness.

 If someone stops using Suboxone right away, they can go through withdrawal symptoms.
 These symptoms are similar to typical opioid withdrawal side effects.
 Withdrawal symptoms can range from mood swings to abdominal pain.
-Because of the potential side effects of this drug, it is essential to only take it with professional medical supervision.
+Because of the potential side effects of this drug, it is essential only to take it with professional medical supervision.

 Discovering the Right Treatment for an Addiction

-Suboxone is just one of the many tools available that can help treat an addiction.
+Suboxone is just one of the many tools available that can help treat addiction.
 With the right treatment program, individuals can take the first step in their personal recovery journey.
 A high-quality rehab can help with withdrawal symptoms and ongoing therapy options.
 At the treatment center, clients can find help through options such as: